 - Help players make new connections with other players

-- Applications must be submitted using the online application form
+- The maximum request amount is $2,500.
+ACMP does not support more than 50% of project costs.
+Applications must be submitted using the online application form

 - Applications must be clearly written and must be in English

 - Priority is given to applications that demonstrate a range of sources of support